What is IT Service Management (ITSM)?

 - Prioritize the identified needs and ideas of what could be done differently.
 Agile would call this a “product backlog”, Lean would call this an “improvement board”.

 - Break down improvement efforts into small incremental improvements – or Kaizens.
 Involve the stakeholders in the development and implementation of these improvements, whether that be through communication or having them contribute effort.
 Measure process throughput before and after each Kaizen.
 Display the results and outcomes of those improvements on another flipchart.
 Repeat this step until all items listed in the product backlog or improvement board have been addressed.

 - Now map the new process flow from beginning to end.
 Measure the process throughput.
 Compare that process flow to the one from step 1.
 Compare your throughput measures to the measures from step 2.

 See the improvement?
 Congratulations!
 You have enabled your process to be an enabler.

+Like what you just read?
 Get more pragmatic advice and practical insight into your service management challenges – sign up for my newsletter!

 Photo credit ArtFamily

 ITIL® is a registered trademark of AXELOS Limited.Share